 bacteria, viruses, emotional disturbances, etc -- not indwelling demons.
 Yet

 exorcisms continue.
 In fact, they appear to be growing in frequency within the

 Roman Catholic church in Africa, where beliefs in demons and evil Witches are

 common.
 Amateur exorcists often beat their victims to drive off demons.
 About

-once a year in North America, a person dies from abuse during an exorcism.
+once a year in North America, a person dies from physical abuse during an exorcism.

 Desensitization and Reprocessing (EMDR) was developed by Dr. Francine

 14,15,16 Her academic background is primarily in English literature.